MicrosoftCloudEssentials-LearningHub/MS-Fabric-Essentials-Workshop/README.md

     </div>

 - [AI + LLMs](./AzurePortal/2_AI_LLMs/): Discover how artificial intelligence and large language models integrate with Fabric.
+  - Example of [how to integrate Azure OpenAI with Fabric](./AzurePortal/2_AI_LLMs#configure-azure-openai-service): Call a deployed model and request information.
+  - [Basic Usage of LangChain Transformer](./AzurePortal/2_AI_LLMs#basic-usage-of-langchain-transformer): Create a prompt template, set up an LLMChain, and configure the transformer to execute the processing chain.
+  - Example of [Using LangChain for Large Scale Literature Review](./AzurePortal/2_AI_LLMs#using-langchain-for-large-scale-literature-review): This example is around extracting content from PDFs linked in arXiv papers and generating prompts for extracting specific information.
+  - [Machine Learning Integration with Microsoft Fabric](./AzurePortal/2_AI_LLMs#machine-learning-integration-with-microsoft-fabric): Shows how to train and register machine learning models using Microsoft Fabric's native integration with the MLflow framework.
+This includes logging trained models, hyperparameters, and evaluation metrics.
+It also shows how to compare and filter machine learning models using MLflow, with an example using RandomForestRegressor.
 - [AI Skills](./AzurePortal/3_AISkills.md): Get insights on using AI skills within the platform.
 - `CI/CD`: Learn about continuous integration and continuous deployment, including [deployment pipelines](./AzurePortal/4_CICD/0_deployment-pipelines/) and [GitHub integration](./AzurePortal/4_CICD/1_github-integration.md).